kpgbrock/CS89_VariantEffectPrediction/README.md

 Kelly Brock

+Installation hint for cloning: You must have Git LFS <https://git-lfs.github.com/> installed to properly download the initial ClinVar dataset.

-Please note: these toy models were built for training purposes only, and DEFINITELY should not be used for clinical application!
+Important note: these toy models were built for training purposes only, and DEFINITELY should not be used for clinical application!
 Please refer to <https://evemodel.org/> for an example of a more rigorous computational predictor.

 Link to Youtube presentation: <https://youtu.be/qcD5TAge05U>